5 Tools to Bridge the Language Gap with Non-English-Speaking Employees

 Bilingual Employees

-Having bilingual employees on your team can be a great asset, especially when it comes to bridging the language gap.
-These employees can act as interpreters and help facilitate communication between English and Spanish-speaking team members.
+Having bilingual employees on your team can be a great asset, especially when it comes to bridging the language gap at work.
+These employees can act as interpreters and help facilitate communication between English-speaking and non-English-speaking team members.

 Of course, there will always be limitations to their availability and capabilities.
 You can't expect them to be available 24/7, and they may not have the technical vocabulary needed in certain situations.